Aliases for RPL26 Gene

 GeneCards Summary for RPL26 Gene

 RPL26 (Ribosomal Protein L26) is a Protein Coding gene.
 Diseases associated with RPL26 include Diamond-Blackfan Anemia 11 and Diamond-Blackfan Anemia.
-Among its related pathways are Viral mRNA Translation and HIV Life Cycle.
+Among its related pathways are Viral mRNA Translation and rRNA processing in the nucleus and cytosol.
 Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.
 An important paralog of this gene is RPL26L1.

 UniProtKB/Swiss-Prot Summary for RPL26 Gene